imixs/imixs-cloud/doc/MONITORING.md

 	         # scheme defaults to 'http'.

 	    static_configs:
+	      - targets: ['manager-node-ip:9323']

+	  - job_name: 'node-exporter'
+	    static_configs:
+	      # add IP adresses for all nodes to monitor
+	      - targets: ['manager-node-ip:9100']
+	      - targets: ['worker-node1-ip:9100']
-	      - targets: ['localhost:9323']
+	      - targets: ['worker-node2-ip:9100']

-**Note:** The static_config target must point to the manager-node-ip address!
+**Note:** Ad in the section node-exporter all targets with the IP addresses from your swarm nodes to be monitored.
 Otherwise you will see the following error:

-	Get http://localhost:9323/metrics: dial tcp 127.0.0.1:9323: connect: connection refused
+## The node-exporter

+The node -exporter is an imprtant service provided by prometheus.
+This service will provide the machine data in a prometheus format.
+There for this service is deployed in 'global' mode which means the service will be started on every node in your docker-swarm network.
+It is important that you take care of the 'node-exporter' job description in the prometheus.yml file.
+You need to add the IP address from every node here!

 ## Grafana

-The Imixs-Cloud Monitoring Service also incluse a grafana service which is providing a dashboard for prometheus.
+The Imixs-Cloud Monitoring Service also includes a grafana service which is providing a dashboard for prometheus.
+The grafana service maps a data volume named 'grafana-data' to store your settings made in grafana.